costantinoai/interview-scripts/README.md

 # interview-scripts

 A few polished scripts for postdoc interviews.
 The code is in Python and uploaded in Jupyter Notebooks for easy visualization.
-You can download the script or open them in your browser.
+You can download the scripts or open them in your browser.
 More info:

 ## AlexNet_embeddings
 How can we know if perceptual (dis)similarity can reasonably explain a pattern of results?
 In other words: what categories of images are perceptually distinct from each other, and what can this tell us about the brain?
 I wrote this script to explore the idea that the pattern of results we saw in our fMRI decoding analysis could be replicated by a computational model mimicking the early layers of the ventral visual stream.